HaploidJS/haploidjs.github.io/docs/guide/sandbox/events.md

 ## Compensation

-Due to the particularity of the micro-frontend sub-application load timing, it often lacks some specific page events, such as load/DOMContentLoaded/beforeunload, etc. Haploid.js provides certain compensation capabilities, can use `autoDocumentEvents` and The `autoWindowEvents` option specifies which events need to be compensated.
+Due to the particularity of the micro-frontend sub-application load timing, it often lacks some specific page events, such as load/DOMContentLoaded/beforeunload, etc. Haploid.js provides certain compensation capabilities, can use the `autoDocumentEvents` and `autoWindowEvents` option specifies which events need to be compensated.

 Currently supported compensation events are: